 Store-bought blueberry muffins tend to be all cake and not enough blueberry.
 This recipe rights those wrongs by not only jam packing each muffin full of berries, but also by adding a crisp streusel crumb on top to keep things lively.
 Get our Ultimate Blueberry Muffins recipe.

-AmazonBasics Reusable Silicone Baking Cups, 12 for $7.99 on Amazon
+AmazonBasics Reusable Silicone Baking Cups, 12 for $8.18 from Amazon

 Cut down on paper waste with reusable silicone baking cups for all your muffins and cupcakes.